 - Affirmation that the nominated student is not an ALA Spectrum Scholar receiving funds to attend a Spectrum Leadership Institute through his or her scholarship.
 (ALA supports student members through a wide array of programs and services.
 ALA Spectrum Scholars receiving funds to attend a Spectrum Leadership Institute through their scholarship are not eligible to participate in the Student-to-Staff program for the Conference in conjunction with the Leadership Institute.
 Required attendance at the Institute and conference events precludes the work requirements of the Student-to-Staff program.
 Incoming Spectrum Scholars and alumni are encouraged to apply.); and

-- The nominee’s name, primary e-mail, gender, secondary e-mail, if known, and ALA membership ID Number, if known.
-Gender is required because students in the program share rooms based on gender identification.
+- The nominee’s name, primary e-mail, secondary e-mail, if known, and ALA membership ID Number, if known.

-Information about the program is sent to the schools each year before December 1.
-All official announcements about when the nomination has opened, how to nominate a student by survey (including the link to the survey), and when the nominations have been closed are made through firstname.lastname@example.org, the business e-list for the student chapters (usually those subscribed to this list are the faculty advisors and student chapter presidents).
+Information about the program is sent to the schools each year in late October or early November.
+All official announcements about when the nomination has opened, how to nominate a student by survey (including the link to the survey), and when the nominations have been closed are made through email@example.com, the business e-list for the student chapters (usually those subscribed to this list are the faculty advisors and student chapter presidents).

 Please contact Don Wood at firstname.lastname@example.org to be sure you and your student chapter are subscribed appropriately to the business e-list and to update your student chapter's entry on the directory.

-Because there is only room for 40 students and there are currently over 40 active student chapters, qualifying participants are accepted on a first-come, first-served basis.
+Because there is only space for 40 students and there are currently over 40 active student chapters, qualifying participants are accepted on a first-come, first-served basis.

 My school has a student chapter but also has several affiliated groups in other cities with their own LISSA chapters with separate officers and faculty advisors.
 May these affiliated groups nominate a student for the Student-to-Staff program, along with the main student chapter, or should the main student chapter nominate only one student from among all these groups?